freshfriedfish/radial-designer/README.md

 - Import: Import a .osu file.
 The program takes the last slider of the beatmap
 - Export: Copy all & paste into the [HitObjects] section of your beatmap
   - note that exported sliders use the beatmap snap divisor of your inputted beatmap

+All code written with ❤️ by freshfriedfish
+### Acknowledgments
+kionell for developing osu-parsers & osu-classes

+Marvin for miscellaneous pixi.js help